splunk-soar-connectors/microsoft365defender/README.md

 [list incidents](#action-list-incidents) - List all the incidents
 [list alerts](#action-list-alerts) - List all the alerts
 [get incident](#action-get-incident) - Retrieve specific incident by its ID
+[update incident](#action-update-incident) - Update the properties of an incident object
 [get alert](#action-get-alert) - Retrieve specific alert by its ID
 [update alert](#action-update-alert) - Update properties of existing alert